 Total Budget for San Cristobal de las Casas – $350 a month

 The number one question we get from people when they hear we have been backpacking for over a year is, “how do you not run out of money?!”
 Or something to that affect.
-We usually respond with a vague answer about saving up in our respective countries and traveling cheaply, but I think people always wonder if we have some sort of secret pyramid scheme or drug smuggling business we’re getting rich off of.
+We usually respond with a vague answer about saving up in our respective countries and traveling cheap, but I think people always wonder if we have some sort of secret pyramid scheme or drug smuggling business we’re getting rich off of.
 So for transparency’s sake, I thought we’d write out our one month budget for San Cristobal de Las Casas, Mexico.

 San Cristobal de las Casas in the hills of Chiapas, Southern Mexico.
 It’s safe and in the dry season (November to May) the weather is perfect.
 Charming cobblestone streets lead to Real Guadalupe, a pedestrian only street lined with cafes, bars and restaurants.
 The town draws a lot of artists and musicians, so on any given night you can watch an art expo and then listen to quality live music in the street.
 It’s a fantastic place for a new expat or first time traveler to settle down for a few weeks.

 After finding a local women’s cooperative to volunteer with, we ended up living here for 2 months.
 For a grand total of 350 dollars a month each.
 Yes, that’s right, $87.50 a week.
 Lets see how we did it.